layer5io/docs/content/en/meshmap/concepts/relationships/index.md

 ### 2. Hierarchical Relationships

+Hierarchical relationships involve either an ancestral connection of the components (i.e. the creation/deletion of a component higher up affects the existence of the components below in the lineage) or a connection which involves the inheritence of features from one component to the other.
+There are 2 subtypes of the hierarchical relationship.

 **i.
 Hierarchical-Inventory**

+  This is a relationship between components where the configuration settings of one component, known as the parent, are combined or integrated with the configuration settings of another component, known as the child.
+This implies that changes or updates made to the parent component can affect or influence the configuration of the child component.
 Here's an example of a Hierarchical-Inventory relationship

    ![example of edge-permission relationship](./Hierachical_Inventory_Relationships.svg)

-1. Hierarchical-Parent
+**ii.
+Hierarchical-Parent**

+A parent-child relationship implies that the parent component must be present or established before the child component can be created.
+For instance, in Kubernetes, a 'Namespace' can serve as a parent to 'Pods' within that namespace.
+Therefore, the namespace must be created beforehand for pods to be deployed within it.
 Here's an example of a Hierarchical-Parent relationship

    ![example of edge-permission relationship](./Hierarchical_Parent_Relationship.svg)